Phone surveillance: Prevalence

 According to a 2007 American Management Association report, computer monitoring takes form ranges from keyboard(45%), files(43%), blogosphere(12%) to social networking sites(10%).
 No newer data is available on the number of phone surveillance carried out currently.

+The global phone tracking application market size was valued at around $0.17 billion in 2024 and is expected to grow at a CAGR of around 12.3% until 2032.

 Phone surveillance software

 Phone surveillance is now more commonly carried out on cell phones.
 This has become increasingly easy with the availability of cell phone monitoring software.
 These types of software are easily purchased over the internet and can be quickly installed on phones.
 There have been questions as to whether this software is illegal; software makers may show a disclaimer that they do not endorse any illegal activities.

 Stopping phone surveillance

 The law has yet to set a clear boundary on who can or who cannot do phone surveillance.
 A 2005 federal court ruling denies the FBI from tracking cellphone locations of people who have not committed any crimes.